 Three keys to preserving your income and assets…

 Step 1: If you own a house, condominium or co-operative apartment, it should be transferred into a special protective trust ( Medicaid Asset Protection Trust).
 Under federal law, this protects your home from being subject to a Medicaid lien.
 Otherwise, when your home is no longer your primary residence, Medicaid may recover the cost it has incurred from the equity in the home.
 The trust protects the home against claims from Medicaid or from other future creditors.

-Since the cost of home care for two people can range up to $10,000 or $15,000 a month, you can see how quickly the equity in your home will be depleted, if you don’t protect it.
+Since the cost of home care for two people can range up to $15,000 to $20,000 a month, you can see how quickly the equity in your home will be depleted, if you don’t protect it.
 That means you won’t be able to preserve the equity for your own future needs, or leave it to your children or heirs.
 Yet with this strategy, you will.

 Step 2: Transfer your money, investments, and other assets to the same protective trust, or to your children or other relatives or friends.
 Once in their hands, they can use these assets to pay for goods and services for you.
 Transfers of your money or other assets will not incur any Medicaid penalty when you are applying for home care benefits.
 Also, these transfers will not be subject to tax.

 For your financial safety, Lamson & Cutner’s Elder Law attorneys will develop a plan that anticipates the possibility of one or both of you eventually needing nursing home care.
 The trusts are structured to accommodate further planning in the event of either development.
 Of course, it may never happen, but if it does you’ll still be able to save at least some of your assets.